 How do you communicate with parents?

 We have an open door policy whereby parents may meet, e-mail or talk by telephone to teachers in order to discuss day-to-day concerns and their child’s progress.
-Our Headmistress is on the School gates every morning to answer any questions you may have.
+Our headmistress, is on the school gates every morning to answer any questions you may have.
 In addition we offer a weekly newsletter which details key dates and further details such as fixtures or events.
-Mrs Norville hosts regular class specific coffee mornings giving parents a further opportunity to speak with her.
-More formal feedback is given through parents’ evenings and detailed, written reports
+The school hosts regular coffee mornings giving parents a further opportunity to speak to senior leaders.
+More formal feedback is given through parents’ evenings and detailed, written reports.

 Do you have a Parent Committee?

-Where do the boys go at the end of Upper Transition (Year 2)?
+Where do the boys go at the end of Year 2?

 Do you offer transport?